skishchampi/skishchampi.github.io/index.md

 **Writing**
 * * *

+(Forthcoming) "Untidy Data: Spreadsheet Practices in the Indian Bureaucracy.”
+In Lives of Data: Essays on Computational Culture from India, edited by Sandeep Mertia.
+Amsterdam: Institute of Network Cultures, 2020.

+> A small book chapter I contributed to a vibrant and multi-disciplinary volume on data cultures from India.
+The volume brings together pracitioners and researchers working on data science projects in India, both contemporaneous as well as historical.
+My piece talks about the work of spreadsheet processing in an India bureaucracy from the lens of statistical data processing, as well as media technologies, and how media technologies --old and new-- intertwine to produce work practices in bureaucracies.

 [Management of Performance and Performance of Management: Getting to Work on Time in the Indian Bureaucracy](https://doi.org/10.1080/00856401.2019.1603262), South Asia: Journal of South Asian Studies, 42:3, 588-605

 > This paper departs from the analytic lens of citizen versus the state and brings to attention intra-bureaucratic interactions in the wake of Aadhaar by focusing on the ongoing implementation of an Aadhaar Enabled Biometric Attendance System (AEBAS).
 Based on ethnographic research in a North Indian state, I show how AEBAS’ goals of performance evaluation and management were partially, and unintentionally, circumvented by staff members, in part owing to the socio-technical design of the system.
 I argue that an unintended consequence of projects using digital media technologies to quantify and manage performance is their tendency to produce a performance of management, and that scholars and activists must pay attention to such disjunctures inherent in projects of command and control.